 Development of Agriculture through Maize and Sorghum Hybrids (DASH II), 2014-2017

-To enable Malian smallholder farmers move towards a more market-oriented agriculture by increasing the productivity of maize and sorghum through the dissemination of promising hybrids.
-Advantages of hybrids vis-à-vis improved open-pollinated varieties include: 1) better vegetative growth and seedling vigor; 2) better tolerance to foliar diseases; 3) higher grain yield; and 4) higher stover yield (animal feed).
-In Mali, there was a gain in grain yield of about 60% compared to improved open pollinated varieties.
+To enable Malian smallholder farmers to move towards a more market-oriented agriculture by increasing the productivity of maize and sorghum through the dissemination of promising hybrids.
+Advantages of hybrids vis-à-vis improved open-pollinated varieties include 1) better vegetative growth and seedling vigor; 2) better tolerance to foliar diseases; 3) higher grain yield, and 4) higher stover yield (animal feed).
+In Mali, there was a gain in grain yield of about 60% compared to improved open-pollinated varieties.